 The S Pen is the true headline feature for the Note series and it is pretty much the only flagship around that lets you draw and take notes with a pen on the display.
 It’s a pleasure to write and doodle with, thanks to fantastic responsiveness and excellent palm-rejection.

 The S Pen is very much the same as you’d find in a Note 9.
 It’s packing Bluetooth Low Energy so it can act as a remote for your phone, has a number of new ‘Air Gestures’ for zooming and altering the volume along with improved handwriting recognition.
 You can also use character recognition to search through notes you’ve handwritten via text.

 Like the S10, the Note 10 Plus runs Samsung’s new One UI interface over the top of Android 9.
 While it’s a big improvement over previous Samsung software, it still lacks some of the finesse of, say, Oxygen OS on a OnePlus 7 Pro.

-Performance and battery life – The Galaxy Note 10 Plus should be one of the most powerful phones around and there’s 5G option
+Performance – The Galaxy Note 10 Plus is one of the most powerful phones around and there’s 5G option

 Read next: Best gaming phones 2019

 That chipset has been paired with 12GB RAM and you can pick between 256GB or 512GB of internal storage.
-In terms of battery, you’re looking at a hefty 4300mAh cell backed up by 25W fast-charging.
+It’s great to see Samsung completely ditching meagre levels of storage for such a high-end and expensive phone.